alexvznk/covidometer/index.md

 - Arbitrarily set the value of the parameters needed: the proportion of new infections that go undetected and the length of time that a person is contagious for.

 This app was developed by a group of developers and data scientists living (sheltering in place) in Silicon Valley.

+## Disclaimer

+Our calculations rely on parameters whose value cannot be determined precisely at the current moment.
+We warn users that the probabilities computed by our applications can be very far from the real ones, and we allow the users to set the parameter values as they please.
+We decline all responsibilities for any decision made based on our app by individuals, organizations, or entities.